 On a third level, Bloodchild is my pregnant man story.
 I’ve always wanted to explore what it might be like for a man to be put into that most unlikely of all positions.

 Now, it’s only natural this review contain a vast amount of spoilers.
 It’s a short story, so I cover most of the key developments.
-You can, if you like, read the full text on the following link: Bloodchild.
-Otherwise, my review includes a large chunk of the text, interspersed with my thematic interpretations of Butler’s ideas.
+If that isn’t a problem, my review includes a large chunk of the text, interspersed with my thematic interpretations of Butler’s ideas.

 Symbiosis is a central theme.
 What becomes apparent from the off is some of the human émigrés aren’t exactly delighted with this situation.